koompi/pipi/README.md

 	- Example: pipi (file that contain the packages)
 	- install the require dependencies, Example: xorriso
 	- when run pipi:
 		- Go check whether pi is already installed or not.
-Install it if it is [not](not) yet install
+Install it if it is not yet install
 2. Make command line application or maybe GUI

 Features:
+- Able to build KOOMPI root
 - Able to generate ISO
-- Able to generate Rootfs
+- Able to generate Rootfs compression
-- Able to add or remove package from the submodule repo of the packages repo.
+- Able to add or remove package after working on new port from the submodule repo of the packages repo.

 # Features